lawrennd/old_talks/_deepnn/introduction.md

 \subsection{Ingredients}

-\notes{So the three key ingredients of machine learning are a model, data and compute.
+\notes{The three key ingredients of machine learning are a model, data and compute.
 Note, that this necessarily implies that an *algorithm* exists to combine the model with the data and that algorithm is what consumes the compute.}

 \notes{So how do these ingredients pan out in our recipe for deep learning?
-To better understand this, we're going to add more historical context and go back go 1997 when, here in Cambridge, there was a six month programme at the Isaac Newton Institute run on Machine Learning, Neural Networks and Generalisation.}
+To better understand this, we're going to add more historical context and go back go 1997 when, here in Cambridge, there was a six-month programme at the Isaac Newton Institute run on Machine Learning, Neural Networks and Generalisation.}

 \include{_ml/includes/cybernetics-ratio-club.md}
 \include{_ml/includes/connectionist-revival.md}